psturm-swift/publisher-factory/README.md

 # PubFactory
 Creating a custom publisher with Apple's Combine framework is a task that involves many lines of code.
 But the code between custom publishers is often very similar.
 In Combine only the class `Future` allows to build a publisher just from a simple closure.
 Unfortunately, `Future` does not allow to cancel the task within that closure.
 Furthermode, `Future` allows exactly one output item only.

 `PubFactory` provides the class `Create` to build custom publishers which are fully cancellable and which can emit a stream of items.
-The idea for `Create` is coming from the *Reactive Extensions*.

 ## Concept
 Each asynchronous call can be easily transformed into a custom publisher with `PubFactory.Create`.
 In its simplest form `PubFactory.Create` is initialized with a closure.
 The closure has one parameter (subscriber) that gives the closure the ability to send out items and a completion (finished or failure) to the connected subscriber down-streams.
 The only task of the closure is to start an asynchronous operation and to return a cancellable that is able to stop this operation.
 The class `Create` requires two generics: The output type of the publisher and its error type.